 Additionally, guarana has proven effective for:

 Relieving pain.
 Its analgesic properties help reduce migraines and headaches.

 Speeding up metabolism.
 Guarana has shown to increase the metabolic rate and suppress hunger, thus contributing to a well-balanced weight loss plan.

 The main active compound in guarana is guaranine, a compound chemically identical to caffeine that is found abundantly in the seeds and fruit of the guarana tree.
 Much of the remaining nutritional value of guarana is similar to that of coffee (Coffea arabica), and it contains roughly the same balance between tannins, protein, starches, and fat.

-Guarana speeds up heart rate, providing a mild boost to a person's basal metabolic rate (BMR), and it suppresses the feeling of hunger and cravings.
+Guarana speeds up heart rate, providing a mild boost to a person's basal metabolic rate (BMR).
+It also suppresses the feeling of hunger and cravings.4

 Guarana Side Effects